blog-ythu/blog-ythu.github.io/_posts/2013-01-22-host-code-via-Bitbucket.md

     	```
 	2. Run `hg strip 'roots(outgoing())'` in console.

+### Copy changes from other commits
+This can be viewed as one kind of merging except that all files are updated to other commits.
+This is very useful when you want to update old `default` branch to one new `branch`.

+This can be done in the following steps:
+1. Set the current commit to which you want to be overwritten by other commits by right click $\rightarrow$ `Update...` $\rightarrow$ set the commit number.
+2. Select the commit that you want to copy changes from $\rightarrow$ right click $\rightarrow$ `Graft to Local...`.

 ### Ignore given files/folders
 - Ignore all its content under folder, simply add `-path-to-folder-/folderName/` to file `.hgignore`.
 - Ignore all its content under folder except given files or given sub-folders, add similar conent to file `.hgignore` (note that, unlike folders, files should end with `$`):